-A successful alternative equipment maintenance (AEM) program at any healthcare facility has to balance two realities at the same time, according to Matt Baretich, PE, PhD, president of Fort Collins, Colo.-based Baretich Engineering.
+A successful AEM program at any healthcare facility has to balance two realities at the same time, according to Matt Baretich, PE, PhD, president of Fort Collins, Colo.-based Baretich Engineering.
 These two realities must prioritize patient safety and the need to make the best use of the members of the HTM team, he says.

 “We all want to make sure the medical device is safe, but we also need to do it economically and reduce the amount of time spent by techs on maintenance,” Baretich says.
 “That means we save money and techs can save time.”

 Blake Collins, director of clinical engineering at Wilmington, Del.-based ChristianaCare, agrees.
 He says biomed leaders must face the reality that they have a limited number of employees on their team, which is one reason creating an AEM program is worthwhile.